-Watch collector and connoisseur Mike Stockton contributed a wonderful write-up about his Rolex Submariner 14060M.
+Two years ago, watch collector and connoisseur Mike Stockton contributed a wonderful write-up about his Rolex Submariner 14060M.
 A 2000 word write-up about the classic Rolex Submariner 14060M, from the very early moment he laid his eyes on this iconic diver from Rolex, the moment he bought it (years later) up to now, years of ownership.
+Time to bring this story to your attention again, a wonderful (Christmas) tribute to the Rolex Submariner 14060M.

 South Florida.
 The words evoke different things to different people.
 To some, it means sun, fun and vacation.
 To others, images of Scarface style hustlers, gangsters and drug dealers come to mind.
 To me, it is simply home.
 Make no mistake; South Florida is a melting pot of nationalities, professions (I use that word loosely), and moral fibers.
 Amongst this stew, there lies the ocean and aside from the boating fun that it brings, it is also a rich fishing ground.
 If you’d travel back in time with me to my childhood during the late 70’s, early 80’s in South Florida, you’d view a typical “SoFla” fast money phenomenon that, for a brief period before conservation laws kicked in, gave rise to the region’s newest nouveau riche: the swordfish fisherman.